 “Olivia Peyton Murray Cutting” by Alexandre Cabanel

-Alexandre Cabanel was a French painter who painted historical, classical and religious subjects in the academic style, he was also well-known as a portrait painter.
+Alexandre Cabanel was a French painter who painted historical, classical, and religious subjects in the academic style, and he was also well-known as a portrait painter.

 Olivia Peyton Murray Cutting

 - Artist: Alexandre Cabanel

 - Dimensions: 276 × 149 cm (108.7 × 58.7 in)